Well, the ones suitable for mentioning on a public site, anyway :-P

 In the end the QWERTY layout is not optimal, but is good enough that the benefits of replacing it en masse don't quite outweigh the costs....
 But there is no reason an individual can't suit themselves, these days.

 This is a Thumb-operated trackball.
 I love my TrackMan and find it quite precise for controlling the pointer.
-Sadly, Logitech doesn't make the wired USB one anymore (I dislike changing batteries far more than I dislike cables!), so I have the newer wireless one at work, but at home I have a wired one on my desk and a second-hand spare I pulled from an eWaste bin in storage.
-My in-use one is getting a bit worn in the rubber palm-support surface and I have replaced two of the micro-switches so far, but with periodic dis-assembly and cleaning (mainly of the wheel, to get accumulated gunk out) it is still going strong!
+Sadly, Logitech doesn't make the wired USB one anymore (I dislike changing batteries far more than I dislike cables!), so I have the newer wireless one at work, but at home I have a wired one on my desk and a second-hand spare I pulled from an eWaste bin, tucked away in storage.
+My in-use one is getting a bit worn in the rubber palm-support surface and I have replaced two of the micro-switches so far, and the USB cable stops working if bent at a particular angle (fixed by tapeing it in a loop at the weak point until I get around to replacing it), but with periodic dis-assembly and cleaning (mainly of the wheel, to get accumulated gunk out) it is still going after 10+ years!

 I also found the finger-operated Logitech TrackMan Marble in eWaste, but left that in the assorted-gear box in my office (for students to borrow to use in their projects) after trying it for a bit.
-My thumb is far more precise for rolling that ball around.
-Fingers are more suited to clicking buttons!
+While the left/right symetry is nice, in the end, my thumb is far more precise for rolling that ball around in two dimensions.
+Fingers are more suited to one-dimensional button-clicking!

 Much of which I use myself.